ShedaGit/TicTacToeReactTS/README.md

 # Getting Started with React App (TS)

-There is my implementation of classic React tic-tac-toe game, but with TypeScript.
+There is my implementation of classic React tic-tac-toe game with TypeScript.